JOwen-ster/JOwen-ster/README.md

-- 👋 Hi, I’m @JOwen-ster
+- 👋 Hiya!
+My name is Owen
-- 👀 I’m interested in C++, Python, Java and JavaScript (In order)
+- 👀 I’m interested in C++, Python, Java and JavaScript (In that order)
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on algorithms and bbackends
+- 💞️ I’m looking to collaborate on algorithms and backends
-- 📫 How to reach me Discord - typos.
+- 📫 Reach me via Discord `typos.`